- Search The Registry

 - My Account

-The company was founded by Earl G. Graves Sr. It publishes in both print and on digital, an annual listing of the largest African American companies in the country, or "B.E.
+Earl G. Graves Sr. founded the company.
+It publishes in print and digital, an annual listing of the largest African American companies in the country, or "B.E.
 100's", first compiled and published in 1973.
 In 2002 the magazine launched a supplement targeting teens, Teenpreneur.
 Black Enterprise also has two nationally syndicated television shows, Our World with Black Enterprise and Women of Power.